Last Updated: 23 August 2024 | Change Log

 You can verify the integrity of the SDK with the Dependency Verification feature of Gradle.

-Run the command below at the root of your Gradle project to generate the verification-metadata.xml
+Run the command below at the root of your Gradle project to generate in the gradle

 What to do next